 Similarly, SuperSoccer is using Harmonic’s live streaming platform to stream an average of 560 hours of live HD events per month, with each event attracting around 20,000 viewers.
 Relying on a cloud-based live streaming platform made the most sense for SuperSoccer because the cloud provides agility, scalability and ease of use, while also ensuring the superior video quality.

 We know that you have a lot riding on your success.
 Harmonic understands the importance of each customer’s needs.
-It's why we developed our live streaming and channel origination platforms with the ultimate flexibility.
+It's why we developed our live streaming and services with the ultimate flexibility.